Pluteus cervinus Fawn Pluteus Shipley Country Park,

 Cap 1 cm, bowl-shaped, thick and smooth margin.
 Light brown, solitary

 on dead trunk.
-Awaiting identification
+Not identified

 Phallus impudicus Common Stinkhorn, University Park,